 We've all been there.
-You've got a project that you really need to get started on, but you're just not feeling it and instead you find yourself browsing a bunch of free ebooks or deciding that now's the time to try out some desk exercises.
+You've got a project that you really need to get started on, but you're just not feeling it.
+Instead you find yourself researching tablet accessories (opens in new tab) you've had your eye on, hunting out new designers to follow on Twitter (opens in new tab) or deciding that now's the time to try out some desk exercises (opens in new tab).

 02. Start anywhere

-Perfectionism is often the real culprit, but it can't be perfect if you haven't actually done it.
+Perfectionism is often the real culprit for procrastination – but it can't be perfect if you haven't actually done it.
 Make a start and you'll have something to play with and refine.
-It's daunting, we know, but you probably never think: "I definitely don't wish I'd started this earlier.
-Stress is so much more pleasant than sleep."
+It's daunting, we know, but you probably never think: 'I definitely don't wish I'd started this earlier.
+Stress is so much more pleasant than sleep.'
 Just do something.
 Anything.
 It'll be better once you start.

 Some people recommend checking email just once or twice a day, which feels absurd when you're a one-person business.
 However, studies show it can take more than 20 minutes to get back on-task after reading just one email, so try to find a happy medium, like checking it once an hour.